icons8/lunacy-docs/docs/release-notes/index.md

 ### Fixes and improvements
-- Added Navigation Buttons to the Prototype Player.
+- Added navigation buttons to the Prototype Player.
 - Fixed crashes and file access issues on macOS.
-- Breaking change: now vector masks will not render (to match out competitors).
-Also masks will render nothing if they have 0 fills.
+- Vector masks no longer render, aligning with behavior in similar apps.
+Masks with no fills will also render nothing.

 ## 11.1